 The Gather in the Garden series is primarily an Association member-only event, however some Gathers may be open to nonmembers.

-Do you have a special garden space you would like to share with others in the summer of 2023?
+Do you have a special garden space you would like to share with others?
 Contact Dawn Reynolds at 406-266-1045 (call or text) or click below to send an email volunteering your space.

 An ode to Loren's Swedish heritage, the Gustafsons' home and garden are lovingly referred to Sweden House and Sundborn Garden.